fetchai/uAgents/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## If applicable:

 - [ ] I have added tests that prove my fix is effective or that my feature works.
-- [ ] I have checked that any code is working correctly.
+- [ ] I have checked that code coverage does not decrease.
 - [ ] I have added/updated the documentation.

 ## Further comments